Alb-O/Alb-O/README.md

 ## Hi there 👋

+Working in 3D animation and other general media and design for online education.

+Avid Blender bug reporter.

 <!--
 **AMC-Albert/AMC-Albert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.